kanamania/AmbulanceRiderApp/ADMIN_PANEL_COMPLETE.md

 # Admin Panel Implementation - Complete

 ## Overview
-This document provides a comprehensive overview of the fully implemented Role-Based Access Control (RBAC) admin panel for the Ambulance Rider application.
+This document provides a comprehensive overview of the fully implemented Role-Based Access Control (RBAC) admin panel for the Global Express application.

 ## Implementation Date
 October 28, 2025